Derinkuyu underground city: History

-As late as the 20th century, the local population, Cappadocian Greeks and Armenians, were still using the underground cities to escape periodic persecutions.
-For example, Richard MacGillivray Dawkins, a Cambridge linguist who conducted research from 1909 to 1911 on the Cappadocian Greek speaking natives in the area, recorded such an event as having occurred in 1909: "When the news came of the recent massacres at Adana, a great part of the population at Axo took refuge in these underground chambers, and for some nights did not venture to sleep above ground."
+In the 20th century, the underground cities were still used by Cappadocian Greeks and Armenians to escape periodic persecutions.
+Richard MacGillivray Dawkins, a Cambridge linguist who conducted research from 1909 to 1911 on the Cappadocian Greek-speaking natives in the area, recorded such an event as having occurred in 1909: "When the news came of the recent massacres at Adana, a great part of the population at Axo took refuge in these underground chambers, and for some nights did not venture to sleep above ground."

 In 1923, the Christian inhabitants of the region were expelled from Turkey and moved to Greece in the population exchange between Greece and Turkey, whereupon the tunnels were abandoned.

 In 1963, the tunnels were rediscovered after a resident of the area found a mysterious room behind a wall in his home while renovating.
 Further digging revealed access to the tunnel network.

-In 1969, the site was opened to visitors, with about half of the underground city currently accessible.
+In 1969, the site was opened to visitors, with about half of the underground city accessible as of 2016.

-Other underground cities

-Nevşehir Province has several other historical underground cities including Kaymaklı Underground City.
-The underground cities and structures are carved out of unique geological formations.
-They may have been used as hiding places during times of raids.
-The locations are now archaeological tourist attractions.
-They remain generally unoccupied.
-More than 200 underground cities of at least two levels have been discovered in the area between Kayseri and Nevşehir.
-Some 40 of those include three or more levels.